wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-dotnet-deploy-aspnet-webforms-app-membership-oauth-sql-database.md

 ![Contacts - Edit Page](./media/web-sites-dotnet-deploy-aspnet-webforms-app-membership-oauth-sql-database/SecureWebForms00.png)

 >[AZURE.NOTE]
 To complete this tutorial, you need an Azure account.
-If you don't have an account, you can <a href="/pricing/member-offers/msdn-benefits-details/?WT.mc_id=A261C142F" target="_blank">activate your MSDN subscriber benefits</a> or <a href="/pricing/free-trial/?WT.mc_id=A261C142F" target="_blank">sign up for a free trial</a>.<!-- deleted by customization If you want to get started with Azure before signing up for an account, go to [Try Azure Websites](https://tryappservice.azure.com/), where you can immediately create a short-lived ASP.NET starter site in Azure for free.
+If you don't have an account, you can <a href="/pricing/member-offers/msdn-benefits-details/?WT.mc_id=A261C142F" target="_blank">activate your MSDN subscriber benefits</a> or <a href="/pricing/1rmb-trial/?WT.mc_id=A261C142F" target="_blank">sign up for a trial</a>.<!-- deleted by customization If you want to get started with Azure before signing up for an account, go to [Try Azure Websites](https://tryappservice.azure.com/), where you can immediately create a short-lived ASP.NET starter site in Azure for free.
 No credit card required, no commitments.-->

 <!-- keep by customization: begin -->
 This tutorial contains the following sections: